EPCCed/Activities/Activities/Sort/Readme.md

 ```
 1. You can only use one hand to sort the objects.
-2. You can only handle one bag at a time.
+2. You can only handle one object at a time.
 3. You have 30s (or insert your time limit) to sort as many objects as you can.
 4. Put the coloured object into the corresponding coloured bucket.
 5. Don't worry if you make a mistake, keep going!